-A U14 (K1) competitor may take part in a maximum of two international Children's alpine competitions outside his own country.
+- A U14 competitor may take part in a maximum of two international U16 U14 alpine competitions outside his own country. - A competitor in the first year of U16 may take part in a maximum three, international U16 U14 alpine competitions outside his own country. - A competitor in the second year of U16 may participate in a maximum four international U16 U14 alpine competitions outside his own country.

-- A competitor in the first year of U16 (K2) may take part in a maximum three, international Children's alpine competitions outside his own country. - A competitor in the second year of U16 (K2) may participate in a maximum four international Children's alpine competitions outside his own country. - Athletes from the Southern Hemisphere are granted the following exception: U14 (K1) competitors may participate in a maximum of 4 competitions in the Northern Hemisphere and U16 (K2) competitors may participate in a maximum of 8 competitions in the Northern Hemisphere. - Adherence to these Rules should be monitored by the Alpine Sub-Committee for Youth and Children.
+- Athletes from the Southern Hemisphere are granted the following exception: U14 competitors may participate in a maximum of 4 (four) competitions in the Northern Hemisphere and U16 competitors may participate in a maximum of 8 (eight) competitions in the Northern Hemisphere. - Adherence to these Rules should be monitored by the Youth Sub-Committee.